Pytest plugin to randomly order tests and control random.seed.

 By resetting the random seed to a repeatable number for each test, tests can create data based on random numbers and yet remain repeatable, for example factory boy’s fuzzy values.
 This is good for ensuring that tests specify the data they need and that the tested system is not affected by any data that is filled in randomly due to not being specified.

 This plugin is a Pytest port of my plugin for nose, nose-randomly.
+I’ve written a blog post on its history.

 Install from pip with: